 It was bound to happen and I expect to see more.
 While the game might be 'innocent' the kinds of people behind of the phone do not understand when to stop!
 Its an addiction that truly affects other people.

 'Pokemon Go' launches Thanksgiving Day event.
 But will it be safe?

 The release of "Pokemon Go" brought with it an increase in accidents and medical costs.
 HealthSparq compiled data from their clients to show what an injury from Pokemon Go could cost.
 Ref.
 Source 4z.

-We break from Pokemon Go to share correct from days of old:
+We interrupt Pokemon Go to share infobreak from way back when:

-Today is: 21st February (GMT), in history on the 21st of February, 1624 AD the following death happened:
+Today is: 19th May (GMT), in history on the 19th of May, 1910 AD the following event happened: